surniaulula/wpsso/readme.txt

 	* Removed the "Your Rating Is Important" metabox under the SSO &gt; Dashboard settings page.
 * **Bugfixes**
 	* Fixed possible 404 HTML content under the Document SSO &gt; Preview oEmbed tab for non-public posts.
+	* Fixed the missing page number for the WooCommerce shop page canonical URLs.
+	* Fixed pading for the shortlink URL.
 * **Developer Notes**
 	* Updated the `WpssoAbstractAddOn->add_hooks()` method to add support for the plugin config 'wc_compat' array.
 	* Renamed the 'sucom_remove_tracking_args' filter to 'sucom_ignored_url_query_args'.